These urban forest Protocols set out the rules that projects must follow in order to earn certified carbon credits. These rules include:

 Posted now are updated versions of the Planting Protocol as of October 2017 and the Preservation Protocol as of January 2018.
 We have also provided short summaries of protocol requirements for those of you who want something more succinct.

-Please use the submittal form below to make any comments, ask questions, or ask for email updates from us.
-Or email us directly at firstname.lastname@example.org.
+Please use the submittal form below to make any comments on our urban forest carbon protocols, ask questions, or ask for email updates from us.
+Or email us directly at email@example.com.